Tax identifiers

 Validating tax identifiers

-To validate the format entered by a customer and determine whether a tax identifier is both required and applicable to the transaction, you can use the tax identifier element.
+You can use the tax identifier element to validate the format entered by a customer and determine whether a tax identifier is required and applicable to the transaction.
 To create the element, you must use some combination of the selling entity identifier, payment session identifier, and ship to/bill to ISO 3166 country code returned in a Checkout or Invoice.

 When you configure the element with a payment session identifier, we filter out tax identifiers that are not applicable to the transaction.